EricTweedie-EDU/CSC6003-Foundations-of-Programming/README.md

 # Module 7
 Take two sorting algorithms and prove (with timestamps evidence) which one is better.
 Write your own program to generate a large number of random numbers and sort them using any two algorithms.
 Add time stamps (you can use the sample program I have provided in the module contents) and prove that one algorithm is more efficient than the other one.

+# Module 8 Final Project
+You have been assigned the task of creating a bank account management system.
+The system should allow users to create bank accounts, deposit funds, withdraw funds, check the account balance, and perform transfers between accounts.
+Implement the program using object-oriented programming, lists, dictionaries, and recursion.